gguibon/FaceEmojis/README.md

+# FaceEmojis: Emoji Embeddings and Clusters of Face Emojis

+FaceEmojis is a continuous bag-of-words emoji embeddings from tweets and emotion clusters of face emojis.
+One of its purpose is to be used in emoji recommendation systems to improve them.

+This resource have been created fully automatically from raw tweets to fine-grained clusters of emojis using word2vec and spectral clustering algorithms.

+The resulting embedding model and the clusters are available.
+The resource files contain the code to replicate the methodology, the models learnt, the visualization files, and the code to replicate the visualization process.

 # Resources

 This is a first readme for the resoures but we plan to make if available on ORTOLANG (part of CLARIN) with better documentation.